mide/minecraft-overviewer/README.md

 docker pull mide/minecraft-overviewer:latest
 docker run \
   --rm \
-  -e MINECRAFT_VERSION="1.14.1" \
+  -e MINECRAFT_VERSION="1.17" \
   -v /home/user/minecraft/:/home/minecraft/server/:ro \
   -v /srv/http/minecraft/:/home/minecraft/render/:rw \
   mide/minecraft-overviewer:latest
 ```

+_Note:_ The `latest` Docker tag is rebuilt daily.
+If there are changes to the [upstream project](https://github.com/overviewer/Minecraft-Overviewer/), it may take up to 24 hours for the new image to contain them.

 ## Environment Variables

 ### Required

 - `MINECRAFT_VERSION`
-  Set to the version of Minecraft the world is based from (Like `1.14.1`).
+  Set to the version of Minecraft the world is based from (Like `1.17`).
 Used for textures.
 You can also use the special version `latest` or `latest_snapshot` to just use the latest version (stable or snapshot, respectively).

 ### Optional